 - Impartial – Wise people are fair and just.
 They do not show partiality to others for their own benefit.

 This is a serious and specific list.
 Do you know anyone who is wise?
-Do any of the presidential candidates measure up to this list?
-If their life demonstrates these characteristics then I would say “yes.”
-If not, then maybe not.
+Based on this list, do you consider yourself to be wise?
 I must admit, this list challenges me.
 I want my life to demonstrate godly wisdom.
 What about you?

 Do you know anyone that is truly, biblically wise?
 I’d love to hear about them.